Portrait Photography Workshop

-The afternoon will be spent outdoors, on location, with our models.
+The afternoon is spent outdoors, on location, with our models.

-I am limiting the workshop to a maximum of 6 people.
+I limit the workshop to a maximum of 6 people.
 This is an intensive practical workshop and I will need to spend time with each participant.

-If you have any questions, or want to book for the workshop, please mail me at : firstname.lastname@example.org .
+If you have any questions please mail me at : email@example.com .